The Exchange process can be described in these simple steps:

 *If your CGPA is under 3.0 and you have extenuating circumstances explaining why you are below the minimum, but would still like to go on exchange, please contact your faculty advisor to determine if you might be eligible to apply.
 The following partner schools are examples of those that would consider these applications, however there is NO GUARANTEE of a nomination nor acceptance:

 - National University of Singapore

 - Institut d'études politiques de Paris (Sciences Po, Paris)

-You can participate in an exchange for one or two terms.
+You can participate in an exchange per academic year for one or two terms at a partner institution.

-Follow the instructions to submit a request for exchange on Minerva.
+Follow the instructions to submit a request for an exchange on Minerva.
 (Note: A $150.00 non-refundable application fee will be charged to your student account.)
-The information you enter in this form is sent to your faculty for approval, and if approved then to the Student Exchanges and Study Abroad office (SESA) for nomination to a partner university ('host school').
+The information you enter in this form is sent to your faculty for approval, and if approved then to the Service Point for nomination to a partner university ('host school').
 Once you click on Confirm, your application is submitted and cannot be modified.

 IMPORTANT: It is essential that you have a valid passport - valid for a minimum period of 6 months after the end of your planned exchange.

 Due to limited exchange spots, you might be nominated to a host school (or term) you did not select in your request form.